tshelburne/csci-e39/docs/git.md

 1. Ensure you see the following in the list: origin	git@github.com:[your account name]/csci-e39.git (fetch) origin	git@github.com:[your account name]/csci-e39.git (push)
-    - if not, run `git remote add fork git@github.com:[your account name]/csci-e39.git`
+    - if not, run `git remote add origin git@github.com:[your account name]/csci-e39.git`
-1. `git push fork [current branch name]` will copy the latest changes to a branch with the same name on your fork
+1. `git push origin [current branch name]` will copy the latest changes to a branch with the same name on your fork

 ## Merging code from your fork to upstream: